NikolaiRadke/Stopify/README.md

 the playback until the noise stops.
 Simple to build, simple to configure.
 Save your nerves and build Stopify today!

 # WARNING: STOPIFY IS NOT WORKING RIGHT NOW!
-Spotiy switched from OAuth2 to PKCE authenticifation process.
+Spotiy switched from OAuth2 to OAuth2 with PKCE authenticifation process.
 I have to rework almost everything.

 *Oje, Englisch?
 Kann ich nicht.
 Schnell [hier hin](https://github.com/NikolaiRadke/Stopify/wiki)*.